 Dr Kate Reid

-- Lecturer in Psychology (People, Place & Social Change)
+- Senior Lecturer (People, Place & Social Change)

-I am a Lecturer and Health Psychologist appointed in both the School of Education (People, Place and Social Change Research Group) and School of Psychology.
-My teaching and research takes place at the intersections between education, medicine and psychology.
+I am a Senior Lecturer and Health Psychologist appointed in both the School of Education (People, Place and Social Change Research Group) and School of Psychology.
 I am a pluralist researcher but my starting point involves using a variety of qualitative techniques and recent innovations in the field such as photo-elicitation, to uncover and document the complex narratives associated with lived experiences.
-These lived experiences range from adjusting to chronic illness, resilience in later life, lifelong learning and wellbeing, and post-graduate adjustment to studying abroad.
+I am also researching in the field of open science in terms of its implications for research and teaching in qualitative methods.
+My interest in lived experiences range from older adult food insecurity, adjusting to chronic illness, resilience in later life, lifelong learning and wellbeing, and post-graduate adjustment to studying abroad.

-Health Psychology, narrative Medicine, learning and health, counselling skills, doctor-patient relationships, chronic pain, orofacial pain, documenting illness, qualitative methodology, Intepretative Phenomonological Analysis (IPA), the psychology of ageing, promoting wellbeing in later life, public engagement, visual arts and design, photo-elicitation.
+Health Psychology, social justice topics, food insecurity, dignity in food access, open science, big data, narrative medicine, learning and health, counselling skills, chronic pain, documenting illness, qualitative methodology, Interpretative Phenomenological Analysis (IPA), the psychology of ageing, promoting wellbeing in later life, public engagement, visual arts and design, photo-elicitation.

-Representing literacies in times of precarity using Glasgow ‘Big Data’: Turning research data into interactive and engaging social objects for the public (with MakLab).
+Representing literacies in times of precarity using Glasgow ‘Big Data’ (UBDC partnership): Turning research data into interactive and engaging social objects for the public (with MakLab).
 ESRC Impact Acceleration Account, December 2016.
 PI (KR) and Co-I Catherine Lido.
+Click Here for Kate's Infographic 1, and 2 See the University of Glasgow ESRC Festival of Social Science VIDEO which features our participation at the 2017 IKEA in store event & my Blog post on Urban Big Data Centre Webpage)

 A phenomenological exploration of the role, function and meaning of young adults volunteering.
 Carnegie Undergraduate Vacation Scholarship award for 2016.
 Maxine Swingler, Kate Reid and David Johnston.